13.2. The Symbol Selector

 BMP…).
 The image can be a file on the disk, a remote URL or an embedded file encoded as a string (more details).
 Options include (data defined) opacity, image width, coordinate mode (object or viewport), rotation and offset.
 The image width can be set using any of the common units or as a percentage of the original size.

-SVG fill: fills the polygon using SVG markers;
+SVG fill: fills the polygon using SVG markers of a given size (Texture width).

-Outline: Hashed line: uses a hash line symbol layer to represent the polygon boundary (the interior rings, the exterior ring or all the rings).
-The settings for the outline hashed line are the same as for line symbols.
+Outline: Hashed line: uses a hash line symbol layer to represent the polygon boundary (Rings) which can be the interior rings only, the exterior ring only or all the rings).
+The other settings for the outline hashed line are the same as for hashed line symbols.

-Outline: Marker line: uses a marker line symbol layer to represent the polygon boundary (the interior rings, the exterior ring or all the rings).
-The settings for the outline marker line are same as for line symbols.
+Outline: Marker line: uses a marker line symbol layer to represent the polygon boundary (Rings) which can be the interior rings only, the exterior ring only or all the rings).
+The other settings for the outline marker line are same as for marker line symbols.

 When geometry type is polygon, you can choose to disable the automatic clipping of lines/polygons to the canvas extent.
 In some cases this clipping results in unfavourable symbology (e.g. centroid fills where the centroid must always be the actual feature’s centroid).